UtkarshSinghal04/DES634---Electronics-for-Designer/Symphony Brush/README.md

 This combination of hardware and software creates a unique, immersive experience, blending visual art with audio creation in a seamless, real-time process.

+Refer The pptx for detail and demo videos